 While some people avoid travelling north during the wet season, others take full advantage of “off-season perks”, such as cheaper sightseeing and accommodation expenses, less crowded facilities, and unique wildlife, food and activities only accessible when the weather warms up.

 In fact, those who visit Broome during the wet season would go as far as to say, “You haven’t seen the north of WA unless you’ve experienced both a dry and wet season”.
 Why?
 Because both seasons are so different!

-We love travelling north during the wet season, and have compiled a few facts and tips to help you plan your next Broome holiday adventure.
+We love travelling north during the wet season and whether you are making your way to Broome on a Hop on Hop off Pass, or heading straight there as and Express trip, we have compiled a few facts and tips to help you plan your next Broome holiday adventure.
 After all, a bit of rain can end up saving your family a lot of money.

 When is Broome’s wet season?

 Broome’s wet season is considered to be between October and March.
 The traditional owners of Broome, however, identify six separate seasons in the annual weather cycle, characterised by changes in the environment.